Persecution of Yazidis: 19th century

 In 1832, Bedir Khan Beg and his troops committed a massacre against the Yazidis in Shekhan.
 His men almost killed the whole Yazidi population of Shekhan.
 Some Yazidis tried to escape to Sinjar.
 When they attempted to escape towards Sinjar, many of them drowned in the Tigris River.
 Those who could not swim were killed.
 About 12,000 Yazidis were killed on the bank of the Tigris river by Bedir Khan Beg's men.
 Yazidi women and children were also kidnapped.

+The inhabitants of Sinjar were soon subdued first by the Ottoman forces under the command of Muhammad Rashid Pasha, and for a second time by the Ottoman forces under the command of Hafiz Pasha.
+On both occasions, a massacre took place, and three-quarters of the population were destroyed.
+The Yazidis took refuge in caves, where they were either suffocated by fires lit at the entrances or annihilated by artillery fire.

 In 1833, the Yazidis who lived in the Aqrah region were again attacked by Muhammad Pasha and his soldiers.
 The perpetrators killed 500 Yazidis in the Greater Zab.
 Afterwards, Muhammad Pasha and his troops attacked the Yazidis who lived in Sinjar and killed many of them.

 In 1844, Bedir Khan Beg and his men committed a massacre against the Yazidis in the Tur Abdin region.
 His men also captured many Yazidis and forced them to convert to Islam.
 The inhabitants of seven Yazidi villages were all forced to convert to Islam.